 provide one Smart Card Token for each member of User Personnel identified:

 to the DCCKI ARO that submitted the request or their named alternative, whose details have been provided by that DCCKI ARO at the time the request was made.
 This delivery may be in person, via a nominated employee, or via a commercial courier service.
-(Any person delivering the materials shall have information that enables verification of the materials and the sending organisation, and allows Authentication of that person’s identity); and
+(Any person delivering the materials shall have information that enables verification of the materials and the sending organisation, and allows authentication of that person’s identity); and

 ensure that the DCCKI ARO that submitted the request (or their named alternative) is advised in advance of any such delivery, including the means of delivery, and the name of the person that shall be making that delivery.
 This notification may be made via telephone or in writing using the contact details established as part of enrolment to the DCCKI Services.